taoensso/sente/README.md

 Further instructions are provided in the relevant namespace.

+#### How can server-side channel socket events modify a user's session?

+Recall that server-side `event-msg`s are of the form `{:ring-req _ :event _ :?reply-fn _}`, so each server-side event is accompanied by the relevant[*] Ring request.

+> * For WebSocket events this is the initial Ring HTTP handshake request, for Ajax events it's just the Ring HTTP Ajax request.

+The Ring request's `:session` key is an immutable value, so how do you modify a session in response to an event?
+You won't be doing this often, but it can be handy (e.g. for login/logout forms).

+You've got two choices:

+1. Write any changes directly to your Ring SessionStore (i.e. the mutable state that's actually backing your sessions).
+You'll need the relevant user's session key, which you can find under your Ring request's `:cookies` key.
+This is flexible, but requires that you know how+where your session data is being stored.

+2. Just use regular HTTP Ajax requests for stuff that needs to modify sessions (like login/logout), since these will automatically go through the usual Ring session middleware and let you modify a session with a simple `{:status 200 :session <new-session>}` response.
+This is the strategy the reference example takes.

 #### Any other questions?

 If I've missed something here, feel free to open a GitHub issue or pop me an email!